pyinvoke/invoke/docs/concepts/cli/background.rst

   argument definitions) or can be inferred from the task definition.

-    * Unfortunately, we can't use ``argparse`` or ``optparse`` to do this as they are unable to cope with various potential edge cases that arise in a multi-task situation.
+    * Unfortunately, we can't use ``argparse`` or ``optparse`` to do this as they are unable to cope with various edge cases that arise in a multi-task situation.

-    * For example, while ``optparse`` is capable of being told to stop at the first unknown positional arg (in our case, the next task name) and could be used in a loop, it still thinks about the flags it encounters globally.
-Two tasks using the same keyword argument name would make setting up an ``optparse`` parser impossible.
-Requiring globally unique kwarg names would solve this, but is too user-hostile.
+    * For example, while ``optparse`` can be told to stop at the first unknown positional argument (in our case, the next task name) and could thus be used in a loop, it still thinks about the *flags* it encounters globally.
+      Two tasks using the same flag name would make using ``optparse`` impossible.
+Requiring globally unique flag names would solve this, but is too user-hostile.

-* Force users to avoid using spaces between flags and their arguments, i.e. always doing ``--flag=value`` or ``-fvalue``.
-This makes tasks unambiguous, at the cost of cutting out a very common technique in other CLI tools' flag styles.
-This is also unacceptable as it falls into the trap of looking very similar to, but not behaving like, regular flags.
+* Force users to avoid putting spaces between flags and their arguments, i.e. always doing ``--flag=value`` or ``-fvalue``.
+This makes task name tokens unambiguous, at the cost of cutting out a very commonly used invocation style (``--flag value``).
+Even worse, such an implementation falls into the trap of looking very similar to, but not behaving like, all other programs using "normal" flag syntax.
 * Add special syntax to denote task names, e.g.::

     $ invoke --global-opts task1: --kwarg value task2: --task2-opts